NewsLocal NewsIn Your CommunityCape Coral

-CAPE CORAL, Fla. — Cape Coral police arrested a registered sex offender for failing to comply with state-mandated registration requirements after investigators discovered he had been attempting to lure real estate professionals to vacant homes.
+CAPE CORAL, Fla. — Cape Coral police arrested a registered sex offender for failing to comply with state-mandated registration requirements.
+Investigators said they discovered the man had been attempting to lure real estate professionals to vacant homes.

 Tracey Ramirez, 58, was taken into custody Sept.
 9 and booked into the Lee County Jail.